 A capacity assessment in the Green Amayaga project area of intervention as per endterm review report has confirmed that the average individual score on the UNDP capacity Assessment has increased at 26.1 % points for all stakeholder groups which exceed the planned of 21.4% points.

-The training activities conducted during this quarter 4 were in form of the Training of Trainers (ToT) framework.
+The training activities conducted during this first quarter of 2025 were in form of hands on for maintenance driven to sustainability of landscape restoration activities.
 Significant results were achieved as follows: